Île d'Yeu

 Île d'Yeu (/fr/) or L'Île-d'Yeu, is an island and commune just off the Vendée coast of western France.
-The island's two harbors, Port-Joinville in the north and Port de la Meule to the south, in a rocky inlet of the southern granite coast, are famous for tuna and lobster fishing, respectively.
+The island's two harbours, Port-Joinville in the north and Port de la Meule to the south, in a rocky inlet of the southern granite coast, are famous for tuna and lobster fishing, respectively.

 Administratively, the commune of L'Île-d'Yeu is part of the Vendée department and the Pays de la Loire region of France.